 Craving something fudgy, but need it quick?
-This single-serving fudgy vegan mug brownie is not only just as delicious as ooey-gooey baked brownies, it’s ready in just 80 seconds!
+This single-serving Fudgy Vegan Mug Brownie is not only just as delicious as ooey-gooey baked brownies, it’s ready in under 5 minutes!

 No-fuss, no oven, and only one mug and six simple ingredients required.
-This easy vegan recipe is a dream come true!
+This easy vegan, single-serve dessert recipe is a dream come true!

 As an environmental scientist, I’m always looking for ways to reduce food waste.
 And single-serving desserts are a great place to start!